liviblocker/Election_Analysis/README.md

 ## Overview of Election Audit
 For this election audit we were asked to complete the following tasks for a recent local congressional election in Colorado.

+  * Determine totaly number of votes cast in the congressional election.
-  1. Calculate the voter turnout for each county.
+  * Calculate the voter turnout for each county (by number and percentage).
+  * Determine the county with the highest turnout.
-  2. Calculate the percentage of votes from each county out of the total count.
+  * Calculate the number of votes per candidate (by number of votes and percentage).
-  3. Determine the county with the highest turnout.
+  * Determine the winner of the election.

 ## Election-Audit Results:
 The analysis of the election show that: